BPS Solutions of 4d Euclidean N=2 Supergravity with Higher Derivative Interactions: Conclusions

+In \cite{Ciceri:2023mjl}, a detailed dictionary between Euclidean and Lorentzian supergravity was obtained for fermions and gauge fields, but not for the scalar sector.
+It therefore remains unclear how to relate the Lorentzian scalars and the associated prepotential to their Euclidean counterparts.
+This subtlety originates from the fact that the Euclidean scalar manifold is special para-K\"ahler, whereas the Lorentzian theory is based on special K\"ahler geometry.
+As a result, the two theories are not related by a straightforward Wick rotation.
+In particular, the precise relation between the Euclidean entropy formula derived here and its Lorentzian counterpart, as well as between the Euclidean and Lorentzian half-BPS equations, remains unclear.
+Constructing a detailed Lorentzian–Euclidean dictionary for scalar fields is therefore an important direction for future work.

 As mentioned in the introduction, in the higher derivative $\mathcal{N}=2$ supergravity, although we know almost nothing in detail about the saddle solutions (for the path integral approach to computing the gravitational index), through a detailed analysis of the equations of motion it is possible to show that the gravitational index equals the Wald entropy \cite{Hegde:2024bmb}.
 This relation was conjectured in \cite{Chen:2024gmc}.
 The matching shown in \cite{Hegde:2024bmb} requires certain analytic continuation.
-The analytic continuation rules are most certainly well motivated, but, we would like to understand the matching purely in the Euclidean signature.
-One of the main motivation of this work was to make progress on this question.
+The analytic continuation rules are most certainly well motivated, but we would like to understand the matching purely in the Euclidean signature.
+One of the main motivations of this work was to make progress on this question.
 We have taken several steps in that direction.
-We have obtained the Wald entropy for a general single center half-BPS black hole in the Euclidean supergravity notation.
+We have obtained the Wald entropy for a general extremal single-centre half-BPS black hole in the Euclidean supergravity notation.
 We have obtained the equations of motion satisfied by the half-BPS solutions.
 These are two main technical inputs that go into the analysis of \cite{Chen:2024gmc, Hegde:2024bmb}.
 In order to complete the program, we need to understand the new attractor mechanism in the Euclidean signature with higher-derivative terms included (the Lorentzian version is discussed in \cite{Chen:2024gmc}).
+In particular, we would like to understand how the Euclidean solutions of \cite{Hegde:2023jmp,Chowdhury:2024ngg, Chen:2024gmc} fit in the framework discussed above.
 Then, we can redo the analysis of \cite{Hegde:2024bmb} in Euclidean supergravity.
 We hope to report on this in our future work.